amunategui/amunategui.github.io/_posts/2016-01-11-anomaly-detection-h2o.md

 <img src="../img/posts/anomaly-detection-h2o/annomally_error_plot.png" alt="Error Chart" style='padding:1px; border:1px solid #021a40; width: 50%; height: 50%'></p>
 <BR><BR>
 <h3><a id="anomaly">Modeling With and Without Anomalies</a></h3>
 The next logical step is to use the clean observations, those that the autoencoder reconstructed easily and model that with our random forest model.
-We use the ``err``'s ``Reconstruction.MSE`` vector to gather everything below 0.1:
+We use the ``err``'s ``Reconstruction.MSE`` vector to gather everything all observations in our prostate data set with an error below 0.1:

 ```{r}
 # rebuild train_df_auto with best observations